awwaaadddd/awwaaadddd.github.io/_posts/2023-05-11-unproject.md

 		---
 	<section>
 		<h3>Participation:</h3>
 		This project aims to contain ideas of the people in Jumeirah that showcase cultural diversity and availability through language.
+It incorporates local thought and input through test runs of the database programs to check functionality and accuracy.
+It also is keen on recruiting Emirati youth as part of the team to develop a better understanding of the way the database is supposed to look like.
+		This project plans on collaborating with other initiative projects or social media accounts, like @goodbyeoldjumeirah to host workshops for the community and educate them on language and how they can help maintain it for generations.
 	</section>
   </textarea>
 </section>